 Poverty Research Initiative

-The Poverty Research Initiative has met since the 2021-2022 academic year, engaging community leaders in dialogue and mutual exchange of ideas to inform both practice and research outcomes.
+The Poverty Research Initiative has met since the 2021-2022 academic year, engaging faculty on campus and community leaders in dialogue and mutual exchange of ideas to inform both practice and research outcomes.

 All people deserve the opportunity to live in healthy and thriving communities.